UDASketch/UDASketch/README.md

 ---

-The directory "single" contains single versions of the above five algorithms;
+uda/wavingsketch/countsketch/dhs/cuckoocounter.cpp are single versions of the above five algorithms;
-The directory "distributed" contains distributed or multiple versions of the above five algorithms.
+muda/mwavingsketch/mcountsketch/mdhs/mcuckoocounter.cpp are distributed or multiple versions of the above five algorithms.

 Each algorithm can be built and run by the following command: